aubreywullschleger/js-algo-ds/recursion/1-recursion.md

   #### Base Case

-  - The condition when the recursion end
+  - The condition when the recursion ends

+  #### Examples

   - First recursive function, see `./countDown.js` or snippet
+  - Second recursive function, see `./sumRange.js` or snippet
+  - Factorial iteratively - see `./iterativeFactorial.js` or snippet
+  - Factorial recursively - see `./recursiveFactorial.js` or snippet